TL;DR Implementing AI Role-Play the Right Way

 An AE preparing to sell into healthcare runs a generic simulation where the AI persona acts like a vague “business leader” with no industry context.
 The rep learns nothing that prepares them for HIPAA-related compliance concerns or IT integration hurdles.
 On the other hand, with ICP-specific scenarios, the AI persona pushes on data privacy and budget allocation, mirroring real-world conversations.
 The difference in preparedness is night and day.

-How GTM Buddy Does It: GTM Buddy’s AI Role Play uses your actual content, messaging frameworks, and buyer personas to generate scenarios that feel like true customer conversations.
-From competitor objections to ROI pushback, reps face the same challenges they’ll meet in live deals.
+How GTM Buddy Does It: GTM Buddy’s AI Role Play uses your actual content, messaging frameworks, and buyer personas to generate realistic conversations.
+Reps face challenges like competitor objections and ROI pushback - just like in live deals.
+For more examples of effective scenarios, check out this guide on top 10 AI-powered sales role-play scenarios.

 Mistake #3: Skipping Manager Alignment and Cultural Buy-In